Table of Contents

 3) Builds trust, reducing fear and resistance during change

-4) Helps create a safe and positive workplace for everyone
+4) Helps cultivate a safe and positive workplace for everyone

 3) Development